hivehelsinki/hive-arena-2025/docs/rules.md

 # Game rules

 The game is a simple strategy game, similar to Warcraft, Starcraft or Command and Conquer.
-Players build buildings, spawn units, gather ressources and compete to achieve a particular goal, such as conquest, domination, etc.
+Players build buildings, spawn units, gather resources and compete to achieve a particular goal: most resources collected.

 The theme is hives, bees and flowers, obviously :)